andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 ### Technical debt and code optimization

-An often overlooked sustainability issue software development is technical debt .
+An often overlooked sustainability issue software development is technical debt.
 Technical debt can be briefly described as the quick and unsustainable shortcuts in the development process that result in large additional future costs.
 It's a bit like a building: it's important to build a strong foundation because the rest must rest on and be supported by the foundation, which cannot be changed afterwards.

 An example in software development: an algorithm needs to handle large amounts of data.
 If a less careful developer takes the first and best program snippet from Stack Overflow[[4]](#_ftn4) to solve the problem, it will most likely not be the most efficient solution.
 The developer incurs a debt to the future, because the application will use more resources than necessary and will cost more in terms of environment, economy and security.